mobingi/alm/docs/markdown/alm-template/doc-alm-templates-reference.md

 |:-----------|:-----|:-----|:----------------|
 | string | t2.micro | No | <span class="label label-default">AWS</span> <span class="label label-default">AliCloud</span> <span class="label label-default">K5</span> |

+If you don't specify this declarative, the default values will be applied for each cloud platform.

+See below for default values.

 - ### Valid Values